cvblab/AI4SkIN_leaderboard/README.md

 We proposed the Foundation Model - Silhouette Index (FM-SI) to assess the model robustness against distribution shifts in terms of digitization scanner.
 FM-SI is based on t-SNE  dimensionality reduction and silhouette coefficients .
 It measures FM robustess at the slide-level without requiring class labels.

 To plot 2D t-SNE and get the FM-SI, you just need to add the corresponding flag to the execution.
-Script will not run the classification.
+Script will also plot the visualization with the class labels and will not run the classification.

 ```
 python main.py --folder <folder> --encoder <CONCH/UNI> --get_fmsi